quist00/carpentries.org/_posts/2023/01/2023-01-24-lpgc-call-for-volunteers.md

 **Workshop Hosts** can speak to the value of the lesson program to their communities, and how Carpentries workshops fit into the bigger picture of training and professional development in their context.
 **Curriculum Advisors** could provide a vital bridge between the governance of curriculum and the lesson program as a whole.
 If you are reading this, would like to apply, but do not fit any of the roles mentioned above, you should still do so!
+If you would like to take on a role in The Carpentries community but this is not the right time for you to apply - or if you think a different role might be a better fit - we will also be opening a call for volunteers to join **Maintainer Onboarding** in mid-February, and are likely to be calling for **new Curriculum Advisors** in the middle of 2023 too.
 If you have any questions or concerns, please [contact me](mailto:tobyhodges@carpentries.org).

 ## What is the Time Requirement?
 As this is the first time that LPGCs are being established, we have no information about the time required for this role.